African Ethiopian painting - 20th century battle scene

 The human figures are characterized by unrealistic proportions of the head and body and are depicted in static poses.
 This sense of stability makes the battle scene understandable and evocative.

 Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
-This is a nod to history, the creation, and design of classic and timeless furniture.
+Today, there is a growing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
+This is a nod to history, creation, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Several key styles stand out among antique furniture.
-Eclectic furniture from the 19th century is associated with the beloved Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles transitioned into pseudo styles of classicism, Renaissance, and Baroque.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian style.
+By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

-Classicist furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, derived from the Portuguese "barocco"—meaning irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
-Selectively used materials emphasized the grandeur of these items.
+Baroque, derived from the Portuguese "barocco"—meaning irregularly developed pearl—was characterized by highly ornate furniture designed to radiate splendor and serve a luxurious role.
+Materials were selectively used to accentuate the grandeur of these pieces.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
-They also reflected an interest in mythology and antiquity, with supports and legs taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is Renaissance, flourishing in the 15th and 16th centuries, which also left a significant mark on furniture design.
+Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly defined chest furniture.
+Mythology and ancient times inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French creators, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when searching for an exclusive antique suitable for your interior.
+Lion paws and eagle heads are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, and each style had its unique character.
+This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details